p2panda/reflection/README.md

 ### Multiple Instances

-If you need multiple instances of the app on the same computer for testing, you can run GNOME Builder in a separate dbus session:
+If you need multiple instances of the app on the same computer for testing, open a runtime terminal in Builder and then run as many instances as you need, like so:

-`dbus-run-session flatpak run org.gnome.Builder`
+`dbus-run-session reflection & dbus-run-session reflection & dbus-run-session reflection`

 ### Diagnostics